nineoclocksomewhere/laravel-cabin/README.md

 ## Usage

 You can freely determine the key.
 For example your modelname followed by the id of the item.
-A lock is defined by the key and the session id.
-If available the user id will be stored as extra info.
+A lock is defined by the key and the users session id.
+If available, the user id will be stored as extra info.

 ```php
   cabin()->lock('blog_12');